catboost/catboost/catboost/docs/en/concepts/python-reference_catboost_grid_search.md

 {% endcut %}

-{% cut "numpy.array, pandas.DataFrame" %}
+{% cut "numpy.ndarray, pandas.DataFrame" %}

 The input training dataset in the form of a two-dimensional feature matrix.